 Substantial progress still needs to be made to ensure that the financial sector genuinely supports businesses on their transition path towards sustainability, as well as further supporting businesses that are already sustainable.

-For all of these reasons, the European Green Deal announced a Renewed Sustainable Finance Strategy which will predominantly focus on three areas: (i) strengthening the foundations for sustainable investment by creating an enabling framework, with appropriate tools and structures ; (ii) increased opportunities to have a positive impact on sustainability for citizens, financial institutions and corporates; (iii) climate and environmental risks fully managed and integrated into financial institutions and the financial system as a whole, while ensuring social risks are duly taken into account where relevant.
+For all of these reasons, the European Green Deal announced a Renewed Sustainable Finance Strategy which will predominantly focus on three areas: (i) strengthening the foundations for sustainable investment by creating an enabling framework, with appropriate tools and structures ; (ii) increasing opportunities to have a positive impact on sustainability for citizens, financial institutions and corporates; (iii) fully managing and integrating climate and environmental risks into financial institutions and the financial system as a whole, while ensuring social risks are duly taken into account where relevant.

 This consultation builds on a number of previous initiatives and reports, as well as complementing other consultation activities of the Commission, in particular:

 - The final report of the High-Level Expert Group on Sustainable Finance (2018);

 - The EU Action Plan on Financing Sustainable Growth (2018);